 Trek hill tribe villages in Sapa

 Come to Sapa, it’s a shame not to take a trek to one of those ethnic villages to soak in the culture.
-Cat Cat, Ta Van and Muong Hoa Valley have some of the best trekking trails in North Vietnam.
+Cat Cat, Ta Van, and Muong Hoa Valley have some of the best trekking trails in North Vietnam.
 During the trek, you’ll chance to enjoy both cultural ethnicity and natural scenery.

 Cat CatTrek offers both idyllic scenes of terraced rice fields cultivated by Hmong people and an insight into the life of local ethnic people.
-This is one of the most common trek trail in Sapa.
+This is one of the most common trek trails in Sapa.

 – Fansipan Peak

 Requiring an even higher level of physical fitness, Fansipan Mountain can be a real challenge for those who want to claim the ‘roof of Indochina’.
-It’s best to book a trekking tour with a local tour operator for your own safety and better experience.
+It’s best to book a trekking tour with a local tour operator for your own safety and a better experience.

 Halong Bay is the most popular destination in Vietnam and there is a reason for it.
-Designated by UNESCO as world heritage two times, the sight of thousands of limestone islets scattering on the green ocean of Halong won’t disappoint you.
+Designated by UNESCO as a world heritage two times, the sight of thousands of limestone islets scattering on the green ocean of Halong won’t disappoint you.

-Hoi An, located in Central Vietnam, is the ideal destination regardless of what you’re seeking for in Vietnam.
+Hoi An, located in Central Vietnam, is the ideal destination regardless of what you’re seeking in Vietnam.